How to improve spelling skills

 2. Drill vocabulary

 If you work in an industry with vocabulary that’s highly specialized, it’s likely many of the words you struggle with are low-frequency in general English.
-This means they are harder to spell because you have less experience with them, particularly if you’re relatively new to your job.
+This means they'll be harder to spell because you have less experience with them, particularly if you’re relatively new to your job.
 Create a list of the most difficult words that you encounter and then actively study them.
 You could use flashcards, make posters to put up around your house, or even create a desktop background so the words are in constant rotation in your field of view.
 The more you see a word, the easier it will be for your brain to call up an image to help with spelling.
-The Touch-type Read and Spell Course can put selected vocabulary into bespoke typing modules to help establish the spelling of specialist words in your long term memory.
-Details on how to contact the course are at the end of this blog.
+The Touch-type Read and Spell platform also allows you to add your own vocabulary to create custom typing modules.
+Typing a word repeatedly can help establish the spelling of specialist words in your long term memory.

 4. Test yourself